 Project Brief

-Our proposed research seeks to further knowledge about current food sovereignty practices amongst T’Sou-ke Nation, while investigating what supports the community needs to secure infrastructure for their food sovereignty efforts.
-The objectives for this study include: to formalize community food sovereignty goals; to identify traditional food practices as well as barriers to incorporating these practices in everyday life; to determine what supports are required for sustained infrastructure within the community; and, to explore the concept of food as a renewable energy source through an Indigenous lens.
+This project seeks to further knowledge about current food sovereignty practices amongst T’Sou-ke Nation community members, while investigating what supports the community needs to secure infrastructure for their food sovereignty efforts.
+The objectives of this research included: formalizing community food sovereignty goals; identify Indigenous food practices as well as barriers to incorporating these practices in everyday life; determine what supports are required for sustained infrastructure within the community; and explore the concept of food as a renewable energy source through an Indigenous lens.

 Salal berries, T-Sou’ke First Nation, British Columbia